Fabric Experiments

 - Better Auth — email/password, magic links, OAuth, organizations, API keys, admin, and 2FA.

-- Postgres database — standard Postgres schema; Neon is recommended for hosted/serverless staging.
+- Postgres database — standard Postgres schema; Neon recommended for hosted/serverless staging.

 - Cloudflare edge — manifest delivery from KV, exposure/conversion ingestion to R2, scheduled audit export worker, and this docs site.